The Second Quarter/ Halftime

 Everyone agreed that there had never been a halftime to match what they had witnessed, even when Princeton or Yale came to the Stadium.

-Meanwhile, Uncle Charlie was praising the Colonels' play.
+Meanwhile, Uncle Charlie was praising the Colonels' play as the team met in the visitor's dressing room.

 "It's been a great half.
 Each of you played perfectly.
 You know how we've said we didn't think Harvard could score on you?
 It hasn't!
 You've played tough!
 You've played smart!
 Now we take it to them!
 If we score, we win!!"